In this section

 The Royal Children’s Hospital (RCH) knows it’s important to keep everyone in our diverse community informed about COVID-19, so we’ve made key information, including our COVID-19 videos, written resources and visitor guidelines available in a number of community languages.

-As part of The Royal Children’s Hospital’s response to the COVID-19 pandemic, additional visitor restrictions have been put in place to ensure the continued safety of our patients, families and staff.
+As part of the RCH's response to the COVID-19 pandemic, additional visitor restrictions have been put in place to ensure the continued safety of our patients, families and staff.
 These restrictions are in addition to those mandated by the Department of Health and Human Services (DHHS) and take into account the specific care needs and vulnerabilities of our patients.